paul-buerkner/paul-buerkner.github.io/about/index.md

 #   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I am a Ph.D. statistician currently working at the University of Münster (Germany), Department of Psychology.
+I am the author of the R package [brms](https://github.com/paul-buerkner) and member of the [Stan Development Team](http://mc-stan.org/).
 Previously, I have studied Psychology and Mathematics at the universities of Münster and Hagen.
 See [here](../publications) for an overview of my scientific publications.

 ## Research Interests